ShimejiAnna4191/ShimejiAnna4191/README.md

 I have the personality of a kid, well bc i'm a kid

 Sometimes I'm curious so don't be shy if I ask too many questions

+I disagree with chatGPT, well I just consider it as a search engine